FINDING OUT WHO WE ARE

 How exciting!
 What an adventure!
 To find out who and what God says we are.
 I wouldn’t trade this way of living for anything else.

-Finally, when I was fifty years of age, the Lord renewed the call to preach.
+Finally, when I was fifty years old, the Lord renewed the call to preach.
 So Audrey and I moved to Poway, California and pastored Mount Zion Fellowship.
-We still are there, after thirty-six years.
-I now am eighty-six years of age.
+We still are there, after 36 years.
+I now am 86 years old.

 If I am not mistaken, I went through this long history of events to prepare me for my role, which is (at least for now) to explain God’s Word.
 Unless I am quite mistaken, today’s Christian theology is off course.